 Remote Onboarding Makes Everything Easier

-Remote onboarding is the first step of preparing everyone for future remote processes.
+Remote onboarding is the first step in preparing everyone for future remote processes.
 It can provide customers with seamless support services, even though the entire team might work remotely.
 This lays a perfect ground for 24/7 availability — remote teams are 65% more efficient in their work than those working in the office.

 Customer Journey Personalization

 72% of users say they are extremely likely to do business with a company with great customer service.
 Customer experience personalization is one of the best ways to make sure your customers feel special.
 Video chat for customer service, although not the most popular of tools (yet), provides ultimate personalization.
-Eye contact, exclusiveness of current communication, and the sense of connection provide the best experience and make loyalty closer.
+Eye contact, the exclusiveness of current communication, and the sense of connection provide the best experience and make loyalty closer.

 Increase in Revenue

 Some businesses claim their cross-selling and customer conversion rates increased by 20% after having implemented video solutions.
-All due to personal bond established between a customer and a brand representative with the help of the video chat, which makes working with a specific brand easier and more pleasurable.
+All due to the personal bond established between a customer and a brand representative with the help of video chat, which makes working with a specific brand easier and more pleasurable.